Privacy and surveillance

 This also explains why invasions of privacy are harmful even if they are secret: secret surveillance still represents unchecked government power, making unaccountable secret decisions.
 Think of Kafka’s The Trial, not Orwell’s 1984.

-See also Surveillance capitalism, Interpretable and explainable models, Algorithmic due process, and Predictive policing on policing and privacy (in the form of 4th Amendment searches).
+See also Surveillance capitalism, Interpretable and explainable models, Algorithmic due process, Online advertising, and Predictive policing on policing and privacy (in the form of 4th Amendment searches).

 Phillip Rogaway’s The Moral Character of Cryptographic Work is a good argument in favor of the defense of privacy against mass surveillance.